initialed85/dinosaur/README.md

 ## TODO

+- Fill out the "socket sender w/ receive loop thread" templates for all languages
-- Ability to relate sessions together in a game
+- Ability to group sessions together / isolate them from other groups
-- Recording for all interactions for a game
+- Record all the packets and interactions for a group with timestamps
-- All the actual gamification stuff
-    - Identity / single sign-on
-    - Lobby
-    - Scoring

 ## How to run it